Zeeeeeeek/Proteins-classification/README.md

 #### Parameters:
 - `input_file`: Input file name.
 - `level`: Level of the classification.
 Options are: 'class', 'topology', 'fold', 'clan'.
 - `method`: Method to use.
-Options are: classifiers, cluster.
+Options are: classifiers, clustering.
 - `k`: Size of the k-mer.
 Must be an integer greater than 0.
 - `max_sample_size_per_level`: Maximum sample size per level.
 Must be an integer greater than 0.
 - `-r, --random_state`: Random state for the models and samples (default: 42).